derrickcreamer/Hemlock/README.md

 Let's say you've got your Status enum and your Creature class, and you want to track each Status for each instance of your Creature class.

 One necessary part of setup is the definition of a converter from the Status enum to the underlying int value.
-This sounds silly, but unfortunately can't be avoided.
+This sounds silly, but unfortunately can't be avoided due to how .NET treats enums used as generics.
 Fortunately it is very easy:

     StatusConverter<Status, int>.Convert = x => (int)x;